rydmike/theme_demo/README.md

 - A static function to `reset` all settings to their default values.
 - A static function to `init` all settings entry values to the values they have in the DB.
 - A static final `StateNotifierProvider` of type `SettingsEntry` for every settings value.

+We can see this below where three settings values implementations are presented as an example.

 ```dart
 /// A static container class for all our settings providers, default values and